zmwilliam/docker-liquibase/README.md

 -e DB_PASS="$DB_PASS" \
 -e LIQUIBASE_INCLUSION_FILE="$LIQUIBASE_INCLUSION_FILE" \
 -v /$LIQUIBASE_CHANGELOGS:/changelogs \
-sequenceiq/docker-liquibase \
+mlaccetti/liquibase \
 "diff"
 ```

 The variables should be set as follows:

 LIQUIBASE_CONTAINER - the name of the docker container
-REFERENCE_DB_CONTAINER - the docker container running a (postgres) database being the reference of the diff command
+REFERENCE_DB_CONTAINER - the docker container running a (PostgreSQL) database being the reference of the diff command
 CONNECTION_STRING - the connection to the target database
 DB_IP - the IP address of the target database
 DB_NAME - the target database name